Suchismita-Deb/Suchismita-Deb.github.io/content/post/BookGrokkingObjectOrientedDesign/ObjectOrientedDesignUML.md

 ### Behavioral UML diagrams

 - **Use case diagram** - Describe a set of user scenarios.
 It illustrates the functionality provided by the system.
 - **Activity diagram** - Used to model the functional flow of control between two or more class objects.
 - **Sequence diagram** - Sequence diagrams describe interactions among classes in terms of an exchange of messages over time.
 - State diagram.
 - Communication diagram.
 - Interaction overview diagram.
 - Timing diagram.

+### Designing System Design.

+System Requirement.

+Use Cases Diagram.

+Class Diagram.

+Activity Diagram.